matus-chochlik/eagine-core/doc/howto/openssl.rst

   openssl genrsa -out ca.key 4096

-Generating a certificate signing request (CSR) for the CA certificate with validity of 3650 days (~10 years) to be signed by some other CA:
+Generating a certificate signing request (CSR) for the CA certificate to be signed by some other CA:

 ::

-  openssl req -new -days 3650 -key ca.key -sha256 -out ca.csr
+  openssl req -new -key ca.key -sha256 -out ca.csr

-Generating the self-signed CA certificate:
+Generating the self-signed CA certificate with validity of 3650 days (~10 years):

 ::